The Alsace Wine Route by Bike

 Departing from Strasbourg, your itinerary begins, after a short train journey (40 min), along the Vallée des Éclusiers, which, recently rehabilitated, will allow you to bike through a high place of the Vosges historical heritage.
 You then stroll through the interesting towns of Saverne and Marmoutier, before arriving on the Wine Route.

-The Wine Route will take you through, for 3 days, a narrow band of vineyards located on the hillside on the first foothills of the Vosges, regularly offering you a beautiful panorama of the great plain of Alsace below.
+The Wine Route will take you through a narrow band of vineyards located on the hillside on the first foothills of the Vosges, regularly offering you a beautiful panorama of the great plain of Alsace below.
 Along the way, you pass through many of the most beautiful villages in France, such as Hunawihr, Riquewihr, Kaysersberg and Eguisheim.
 A shuttle or a sporty ascent will also allow you to visit the impressive Château du Haut-Koenigsbourg, located on the heights.

 Your Alsatian odyssey then ends in the splendid city of Colmar, which in many ways forms a concentrate of Alsace.